Dairy barn with solar panels

 Making the most of bioenergy

 You don't need to be an expert to know that dairy cows produce a fair amount of manure.
 It's a natural part of the process, and farmers use it as fertilizer on their fields.
-To take it a step further, some farms also install biodigesters, also known as anaerobic digesters, which take the methane emissions from manure and turn it into clean-burning biofuel – essentially, they're mini power-plants, with a few other added benefits.
+To take it a step further, some farms have also installed biodigesters, also known as anaerobic digesters, which take the methane emissions from manure and turn it into renewable biofuel.
+Essentially, the digesters are mini power-plants, with a few other added benefits.
 Talk about turning a messy situation into a bright idea!

 Other benefits of biogas digesters: